 - Not eligible for In-state tuition rate. - May register for classes at any time during the registration period.

-Federal law prohibits states from granting professional licenses to students that don't have legal residence in the United States.
+Federal law prohibits states from granting professional licenses to students who do not have legal residence in the United States.
 Therefore, admissions to programs leading to a professional license are not permitted.

 Standards Governing Student Enrollment

 General Overview: